Ithronyar/Textures/Tiles/ABOUT.md

 * D: Diffuse color.
 * N: Tangent space normal map.
 * B: Bump/height map.
-Can be used for displacement mapping.
+Can also be used for displacement mapping.
 * MSR: Metallic/Specular/Roughness, stored in the RGB channels in that order.
 Used for physically based rendering (PBR).